Dariusz-L/Shimi/README.md

   [Test]
   public void GivenNoShimsBefore_WhenModifiedDateTimeNow_ThenCorrect() // still learning to better name tests {
+      // This will replace any call for DateTime.Now to DateTime.MinValue
-      Shim.ResultOf(() => DateTime.Now).To(DateTime.MinValue, out var shim);
+      // The handle to this change resides in 'out var shim' variable, so you can revert the change later Shim.ResultOf(() => DateTime.Now).To(DateTime.MinValue, out var shim);
       Assert.AreEqual(DateTime.MinValue, DateTime.Now);

-      Shim.Clear(shim);
+      // Remember to clear shim out, so it doesn't affect other code Shim.Clear(shim);
       Assert.AreNotEqual(DateTime.MinValue, DateTime.Now);
   }